lifemapper/lifemapper.github.io/_coll-training/boomTraining.md

 ---

-Biotaphy and additional terminology is at [Terminology](/terms)
+BiotaPhy and additional terminology is at [Terminology](/terms)

 ## Login (or skip to proceed anonymously)

-1. Go to the test Biotaphy [web application](http://client.lifemapper.org/biotaphy)
+1. Go to the test BiotaPhy [web application](http://client.lifemapper.org/biotaphy)

-1. IF you wish to browse your own data as well as public data, sign in to or sign up for a Biotaphy account.
+1. IF you wish to browse your own data as well as public data, sign in to or sign up for a BiotaPhy account.
 In the left pane of the webpage:

       * If you do not have a user account, create one by clicking the **sign up** link below the Login button.